-- SSID: Enter a descriptive character string to identify the WLAN network (e.g. "OurCompany").
+- SSID: Enter a descriptive character string to identify the WLAN network (for example, "OurCompany").
 The service set identifier is broadcasted by the RFP within "WLAN beacons" in a regularly interval.
 The SSID identifies the WLAN network and is visible by all WLAN clients.
-This is typically used with a scan function, e.g. from a WLAN client that tries to establish a connection.
-The SSID should not exceed 32 characters and it is advisable not to use unusual characters that may trigger WLAN client software bugs. - VLAN tag (number, 1..4094, default: off): You can separate VoIP and client data traffic (transferred via WLAN) by using different virtual LANs, e.g. to prevent bulk data transfers to interfere with VoIP.
-To use a separate VLAN for the client data traffic, activate the check box and enter the desired VLAN number (see sections 8.18 and 8.12). - Beacon period (milliseconds, 50..65535, default: 100 ms): Determines the WLAN beacon interval.
+This is typically used with a scan function, for example, from a WLAN client that tries to establish a connection.
+The SSID should not exceed 32 characters and it is advisable not to use unusual characters that may trigger WLAN client software bugs. - VLAN tag (number, 1..4094, default: off): You can separate VoIP and client data traffic (transferred via WLAN) by using different virtual LANs, for example, to prevent bulk data transfers to interfere with VoIP.
+To use a separate VLAN for the client data traffic, activate the check box and enter the desired VLAN number (see sections 9.18 and 9.12). - Beacon period (milliseconds, 50..65535, default: 100 ms): Determines the WLAN beacon interval.
 A higher value can save some WLAN airtime that can be used for data transfers. - DTIM period (number, 1..255, default: 5): Determines the number of beacons between DTIM messages.
-These messages manage the WLAN wakeup/sleep function e.g. that is critical for battery powered WLAN clients. - RTS threshold (bytes, 0..4096, default: 2346): If a WLAN packet exceeds this threshold, it will be transferred with RTS/CTS handshake.
+These messages manage the WLAN wakeup/sleep function for example, that is critical for battery powered WLAN clients. - RTS threshold (bytes, 0..4096, default: 2346): If a WLAN packet exceeds this threshold, it will be transferred with RTS/CTS handshake.
 This may improve transfer reliability if several WLANs share the same channel.
 The default of 2346 byte switches off this function because the IP-MTU is typically only 1500 byte. - Fragmentation threshold (bytes, 0..4096, default: 2346): If a WLAN packet exceeds this threshold, it will be transferred in chunks.
 This may improve transfer reliability for a weak connection.
 The default of 2346 bytes switches off this function because the IP-MTU is typically only 1500 byte.
-This option is now unavailable for RFP 48. - Maximum rate (list of rates in Mbps, 1..54, default: 54): This setting applies to RFP 42 WLAN only.
-Determines the maximum transfer rate used by the RFP.
-You can limit the rate to increase the WLAN range, e.g. to prevent WLAN clients in the vicinity of the RFP to disturb distant WLAN clients. - 802.11 mode (RFP 42 WLAN selection list: Mixed / 802.11b only / 802.11g only, default: Mixed): Both the older and long-ranged B-Mode and the newer and faster G-Mode are typically supported by WLAN clients.
-You can change this setting to prevent problems with very old WLAN clients.
-(RFP 43/48 WLAN selection list: 802.11bg /802.11b only / 802.11g only / 802.11abg /802.11n, default: 802.11bg): On the RFP 43/ RFP 48 profile you can choose additionally 802.11 modes 802.11abg, 802.11n and the mode 802.11ac is only available for RFP 48 WLAN.
+This option is now unavailable for RFP 48. - 802.11 mode (RFP 43/48 WLAN selection list: 802.11bg /802.11b only / 802.11g only / 802.11abg /802.11n, default: 802.11bg): On the RFP 43/ RFP 48 profile you can choose additionally 802.11 modes 802.11abg, 802.11n and the mode 802.11ac is only available for RFP 48 WLAN.